 Animals do love a semblance of normalcy and routine.
 When that varies too much, they become stressed.
 In the wild that would translate to a need to survive.
 Whether is fight or flight an immediate “action” is needed.

-When I am calm and relaxed so is my dog.
-If I yell at him, that translates as excitement for him.
+When I am calm and relaxed so are my dogs.
+If I yell at them, that translates as excitement for them.
 The best dog trainers I’ve seen are those who have a calm demeanor full of assurance as you will see in the following video.

 The dogs in this video have obviously been trained to focus on their owner, and it is obvious to me that he has taken the time to build a real relationship with each dog.
 They are confident because they have full trust in their owner’s ability as their pack leader.
 He has their trust.
 They are not stressed because of that.
 They also are allowed an incredible outlet through the fresh air, sunshine and EXERCISE they receive on a daily basis.
 Yes they are being trained for sledding, but these are very happy, unstressed dogs for all of the reasons I just mentioned.

 For animals their immune response is weakened just as ours is when there is constant stress.
 It is our lack of understanding of their species needs – behavior is their first line of defense in the wild.
 Our domestic animals are really and always will be one step away from their “wildness” by nature in their needs and responses.
 It is up to us to learn about those natures and accommodate that as best as possible.

 How do we put our pets at ease?

 We better start doing our homework on the nature of the animal(s) we’ve chosen to have in our lives; learning about their wild cousins really does help to better understand our domestic pets.
 Australian veterinarian Dr. Tom Lonsdale, author of Raw Meaty Bones, always says that our cats are house lions and our dogs are house wolves.

 Let’s honor their wild nature by looking to nature for the answers.